-A growing number of former Peace Corps volunteers are coming forward with stories of being sexually assaulted.
+What's going on?A growing number of former Peace Corps volunteers are coming forward with stories of being sexually assaulted.
 As reported in a January 20/20 investigation, more than 1,000 volunteers reported incidents of sexual assault between 2000 and 2009.
 Since sexual assaults often go unreported, experts says the number of incidents may be twice as large.
 On Wednesday, the House Foreign Affairs Committee held a hearing to examine these "serious crimes," as they've been called by the committee chairwoman, Rep. Ileana Ros-Lehtinen (R-Fla.).

-Some volunteers say yes.
+Was the Peace Corps somehow complicit?Some volunteers say yes.
 In 2007, Jessica Gregg, then a volunteer, was drugged and sexually assaulted in Mozambique.
 She says a Peace Corps medical officer "made me write in my testimony that I was intoxicated" and insinuated that "I willingly had sex with this guy."
 Jessica Smochek was brutally gang raped while serving in Bangladesh in 2004.
 Before the attack, she repeatedly told Peace Corps officials that she was being harassed and felt unsafe.
 After the attack, she says the agency made her feel as if it had been her fault.

-These women's stories are "shockingly consistent," says Karestan Koenen in The Boston Globe.
+So there's a pattern here?These women's stories are "shockingly consistent," says Karestan Koenen in The Boston Globe.
 "They report that their training was inadequate and that the Peace Corps' response to their rape was callous, dismissive, or woefully insufficient."

-On Wednesday, Peace Corps Director Aaron S. Williams conceded that the agency had not been "sufficiently responsive or sensitive" to the victims and their families.
+What is being done now?On Wednesday, Peace Corps Director Aaron S. Williams conceded that the agency had not been "sufficiently responsive or sensitive" to the victims and their families.
 He pledged to curb the culture of "blaming the victim," and update how training videos deal with sexual assault.
 (A controversial training video featuring victims discussing ways they may have provoked sexual assaults has since been pulled.)
 He also suggested better counseling and advocacy for victims.
 Some victims are pressing for Congress to mandate "sexual assault response teams" to provide emergency care after an attack, collect forensic evidence, and advocate for victims.